dmx-systems/dmx-documentation/docs/user.rst

 You can now click on each of the list items and they will appear on the topic map.
 Click onto the topic type "person".
 The topic type "person" is displayed with an association to the instance "Cathy Jones".
-The link between both has a different colour and you can again click onto the link, show "What's related" and you can see that this association is an "instantiation":
+The link between both has a different color and you can again click onto the link, show "What's related" and you can see that this association is an "instantiation":
 The topic is one instance of the topic type.
 To see if there are more instances (more persons), show the "What's related" of the topic type "person".
 Among other information about how the topic type is integrated into the rest of the context you can see all existing persons you entered so far.